bionanoimaging/PSFToolbox-Matlab/README.md

 <font color='blue'>PSFParam</font>: a structure containing the following minimum fields: <br>
 * polarization = 'circular';  % default if not mentionned in the structure <br>
 * polarization = 'linearX' or 'linearY' or 'radial' or 'azimuthal'; % are other options <br>
-        Aplanatic = -1;  % -1 means emission, 0: no aplanatic factor, 1: excitation. <br>
-            Note: Some function can also support the PSFParam: 'Aplanatic', 2: % precomensate twice for excitation when projecting onto a sphere in 3D (SincR method),
-            3: % this means that the intensity will be modified with cosalpha^2  <br>
+* Aplanatic : value can be \beta = -1, 0, or 1 <br>
+This corresponds to the aplanatic correction applied in the pupil plane.
+For the correction, the pupil plane is multiplied by cos^{\beta/2}(\theta), \beta being the input argument in the Aplanatic and \theta is the opening or elevation angle of the beam.
+A value of \beta = 0 means there is no aplanatic correction applied onto the field.
+By default, \beta = -1. <br>
-        NA := numerical aperture of the objective lens <br>
+* NA : numerical aperture of the objective lens <br>
-        n := refractive index of the immersion medium <br>
+* n : refractive index of the immersion medium <br>
-        lambdaEm := emission wavelength <br>
+* lambdaEm : emission wavelength <br>

 <font color='blue'>Method</font>: a string for selecting the method to use in the simulation.
 Choices are: <br>
-        'RichardsWolff' (default): Using the method from the Richards & Wolff paper [1, 2]. <br>
+- 'RichardsWolff' (default): Using the method from the Richards & Wolff paper [1, 2]. <br>
-        'RichardsWolffInt' : A fast method, if only the intensity is needed [1, 2]. <br>
+- 'RichardsWolffInt' : A fast method, if only the intensity is needed [1, 2]. <br>
-        'RWFast': Reworked Richards & Wolf bast on an chirp-Z transform along kz [3, 4]. <br>
+- 'RWFast': Reworked Richards & Wolf bast on an chirp-Z transform along kz [3, 4]. <br>
-        'SlicePropagation' : Simulates the in-plane ATF based on FFTs and the jinc function and propagates it to all planes [4]. <br>
+- 'SlicePropagation' : Simulates the in-plane ATF based on FFTs and the jinc function and propagates it to all planes [4]. <br>
-        'CZT' chirped-Z transform-based (== Zoomed FFT) method avoiding the out-of-focus wrap-around problems of SlicePropagation [3, 4]. <br>
+- 'CZT' chirped-Z transform-based (== Zoomed FFT) method avoiding the out-of-focus wrap-around problems of SlicePropagation [3, 4]. <br>
-        'VolumeShell' : Creates a part of the McCutchen Pupil directly in Fourier space using pre-computed Fourier-space interpolators. <br>
+- 'VolumeShell' : Creates a part of the McCutchen Pupil directly in Fourier space using pre-computed Fourier-space interpolators. <br>
-        Pretty good in the central region of the PSF but (intentionally) degrading near the edge of the volume [4]. <br>
+- Pretty good in the central region of the PSF but (intentionally) degrading near the edge of the volume [4]. <br>
-        'SincR' :  Creates the Fourier shell by a 3D FFT of a sinc(abs(R)) <br>
+- 'SincR' :  Creates the Fourier shell by a 3D FFT of a sinc(abs(R)) <br>
         function and modifies it from there on [4]. <br>

 <font color='blue'>AddParams</font>: structure having as fields <br>
 e.g. AddParams=struct('ns',1.33,'ng',1.518,'ni',1.516,'ni0',1.518,'ng0',1.518,'ts',2e3,'tg',1.7e5,'tg0',1.7e5,'wd',1.5e5); <br>
                           'ns': ri of sample, can be in a vector format if the sample is in a stratified medium.
 First element of ns (if a vector) is the ri of where the emitter is at, it is the ri of the medium which the furthest from the coverslip.
 The last element of the vector is the ri of the medium closest to the coverslip <br>
                           'ng': ri of coverslip in real condition <br>